-“Sometimes you’ve got to let everything go – purge yourself,” says this woman who was abused by her husband for 16 years.
-“If you are unhappy with anything . . . whatever is bringing you down, get rid of it.
+“Sometimes you’ve got to let everything go – purge yourself.
+If you are unhappy with anything . . . whatever is bringing you down, get rid of it.
 Because you’ll find that when you’re free, your true creativity, your true self comes out.”

-5 Stages of Abuse – Leaving an Abuser
+5 Stages of Leaving an Abusive Relationship

 According to a University of Illinois journal article, abused woman go through a five-step process of leaving abusive relationships.
 Below are the fives stages, based doctoral candidate Lyndal Khaw’s dissertation work at the U of I.